redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-4" class="font-mono">Polishing</span>

 Along with TypeScript, Prerendering was one of our most-requested features.
-And all you have to do is add a single prop:
+It's been available for some time now; all you have to do is add a single prop to one of your Routes:

 ```jsx
 <Route path="/" page={HomePage} name="home" prerender />